melkamar/how-to/raspberry-pi/chromium-kiosk/README.md

 #### Cannot get past the user login form
 Chack that the `/home/pi` folder is writable (i.e. is not a part of the read-only filesystem - mount it to tmpfs)

+#### Network does not work after shutting down Pi and plugging back in
+Make sure that in the `wpa_supplicant.conf` file there is this line: `allow-hotplug eth0`.

 # References
 [1] Steps mostly adapted from [this blogpost](http://petr.io/en/blog/2015/11/09/read-only-raspberry-pi-with-jessie/).